This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Explore crayons and supplies freely on paper – this is a great informal assessment to see where kids are at.

-RELATED RESOURCE: Back to School Centers & Activities for Pre-K/Kindergarten
+RELATED RESOURCE: Back to School Centers and Activities for Pre-K & Kindergarten

 Grab Your FREE Copy

 Are you ready to get your free copy of the Teacher Tips for the First Day of School?
 Print this quick PDF guide for the first day of school!
-Use it to help you with your planning!
-Grab it below by clicking the large, yellow button at the very bottom of this post!
+Get it below by clicking the large, yellow button at the very bottom of this post!